thayton/thayton.github.io/_drafts/puppeteer.md

 Taking all of this into account, we create a `setMaxPageSize()` function that locates the name value using a regex to search the page source HTML which we access via [page.content](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagecontent){:target="_blank"}.
-Then we select the maximum page size from the dropdown and then wait for the old results table to be updated.
+Then we select the maximum page size from the dropdown and wait for the old results table to be updated.

 How do we determine when the results table has updated?
 By waiting until the current table detaches from the DOM.
-We'll take that as a signal that the new results table has been loaded into place:
+We'll take that as the signal that the new results table has been loaded into place:

 ```javascript
 async function setMaxPageSize(page) {